awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 | --- | --- | --- | --- |
 |  Application Healthcheck URL  |  The path to which to send health check requests\.
 If not set, the load balancer attempts to make a TCP connection on port 80 to verify health\.
 Set to a path starting with `/` to send an HTTP GET request to that path\.
 You can also include a protocol \(HTTP, HTTPS, TCP, or SSL\) and port prior to the path to check HTTPS connectivity or use a non\-default port\.  |  None  |  `/` \(HTTP GET to root path\) `/health` `HTTPS:443/` `HTTPS:443/health` etc  |

-EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
-These settings must be removed if you want to use configuration files to configure the same\.
+The EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
+You must remove these settings if you want to use configuration files to configure the same\.
 See  for details\.

 ## aws:elasticbeanstalk:application:environment<a name="command-options-general-elasticbeanstalkapplicationenvironment"></a>